nhho/cu-ceotgrade-python/README.md

 ### Telegram bot
 1. Create a Telegram Bot: [https://telegram.me/BotFather](https://telegram.me/BotFather)
 2. Set bot_token to the token of your bot
-3. Send the conversation with your bot
+3. Start the conversation with your bot

 ## Usage
 Deploy it to heroku to run 24 hours/day for free.